 Center-run underlay is used on very small column satin stitches ranging between 1.5mm-2mm.
 They run directly through the center of the object because of the limited space involved.

-Edge-run underlay is used when the column stitch gets a little wider and needs more of a foundation, ranging from 2.5mm-3.5mm.
+Edge-run underlay is used when the column stitch gets a little wider and needs more foundation, ranging from 2.5mm-3.5mm.
 This type of underlay provides the break wall effect we covered earlier.

-Fill-stitch underlay is a running stitch that runs back and forth in an opposite direction of the fill stitch being placed on top.
-This underlay type secures the area in which the full stitch is being placed.
-Placing it in the opposite direction helps to reduce the amount of pull in the design.
+Fill-stitch underlay is a running stitch that runs back and forth in the opposite direction of the fill stitch being placed on top.
+This underlay type secures the area in which the full stitch is being placed, and placing it in the opposite direction helps to reduce the amount of pull in the design.

-If a filled object is not being outlined with a satin stitch and is left as an open edge, then using a combination of fill-stitch and an edge run underlay will help both secure the foundation of the fill and will also promote clean lines around the edges of the fill.
+Suppose a filled object is not being outlined with a satin stitch and is left as an open edge.
+In that case, using a combination of fill-stitch and an edge run underlay will help secure the foundation of the fill and promote clean lines around the edges of the fill.

 Using Underlay Techniques for Quick Fixes